turingschool/gear-up/m1_citizenship/session_3_managing_stress.md

 ## Action Planning (10 min)

 Students will take a lap around the room to see examples of other positive "off-ramps."
 Students will create an action plan to respond to stressful situations that might arise for the last half of the module.

+## Cohort Retro Share Out

+In retro today, you'll get with a small group of others to share your action plan.

+## Survey Questions

+* What value would you assign to this session (from 1-5)?
+* What's your most important take away from this session?